 The Scotsman newspaper reported his death on Nov 4, 1915

 Lawrence Heenan, 10th A and S H, was killed in action about 15th October.
 Official intimation was received by his father Mr Lawrence Heenan, Herbertshire Street.
 Pte Heenan was 25 years of age and, previous to joining the army a year ago, worked in Woodyet Pit, Denny.
 Mr Heenan has five sons in the army.

-Lawrence Heenan’s death is commemorated at the Menin Gate memorial in Ypres, Belgium on panels 42 and 44.
+Lawrence Heenan’s death is commemorated at the Menin Gate memorial in Ypres, Belgium on panels 42 and 44 and on the memorial in Denny Cemetery, Stirlingshire.
 He was posthumously awarded the Victory Medal and the British War Medal.
 A war gratuity of £3 5 shillings and 10pence was paid to his father in March 2016.
 A sum of £3 was paid to his brother James in November 1919.

 Lawrence Heenan’s Family